The brown snake, found in Australia, belongs to the family of Elapidae and contains the following species:

 1 U neutralizes 0.01 mg venom in vitro.

-Clinical Context: For symptomatic relief of symptoms caused by release of histamine in allergic reactions.
+Clinical Context: Diphenhydramine is for symptomatic relief of symptoms caused by the release of histamine in allergic reactions.

-Clinical Context: H2 antagonist that, when combined with an H1 type, may be useful in treating itching and flushing in anaphylaxis, pruritus, urticaria, and contact dermatitis that do not respond to H1 antagonists alone.
+Clinical Context: Cimetidine is an H2 antagonist that, when combined with an H1 type, may be useful in treating itching and flushing in anaphylaxis, pruritus, urticaria, and contact dermatitis that do not respond to H1 antagonists alone.
 Use this medication in addition to H1 antihistamines.

-Clinical Context: Competes with histamine or H1-receptor sites on effector cells in blood vessels and respiratory tract.
+Clinical Context: Chlorpheniramine competes with histamine or H1-receptor sites on effector cells in blood vessels and the respiratory tract.

 H1 and H2 blockers should be given to prevent immune mediated responses and may be continued for an additional 5 days or for as long as symptoms persist.

-Clinical Context: Decreases inflammation by suppressing the migration of polymorphonuclear leukocytes and reversing increased capillary permeability.
+Clinical Context: Methylprednisolone decreases inflammation by suppressing the migration of polymorphonuclear leukocytes and reversing increased capillary permeability.

-Clinical Context: Used for the treatment of a variety of diseases including serum sickness in the outpatient setting.
+Clinical Context: Prednisone is used for the treatment of a variety of diseases including serum sickness in the outpatient setting.
 Prednisone is inactive and must be metabolized to the active metabolite prednisolone.
 The conversion may be impaired in patients with liver disease.

-Should be employed when evidence of an allergy-mediated event is present.
-However, onset of action is approximately 4-6 h and has limited benefit in the initial acute treatment of the rapidly deteriorating anaphylactic patient.
+Corticosteroids should be used when evidence of an allergy-mediated event is present.
+However, the onset of action is approximately 4-6 hours and has limited benefit in the initial acute treatment of the rapidly deteriorating anaphylactic patient.
 Nonetheless, corticosteroids may benefit patients with persistent bronchospasm or hypotension.

-Clinical Context: DOC for treating anaphylactoid reactions.
+Clinical Context: Epinephrine is the drug of choice for treating anaphylactoid reactions.
 The alpha-agonist effects of epinephrine increase peripheral vascular resistance and reverse peripheral vasodilatation, vascular permeability, and systemic hypotension.
 Conversely, the beta-agonist effects produce bronchodilatation, positive inotropic and chronotropic cardiac activity, and result in an increased production of intracellular cAMP.

-Clinical Context: Beta-agonist useful in the treatment of bronchospasm that is refractory to epinephrine.
-Relaxes bronchial smooth muscle by action on beta 2-receptors and has little effect on cardiac muscle contractility
+Clinical Context: Albuterol is a beta-agonist useful in the treatment of bronchospasm that is refractory to epinephrine.
+It relaxes bronchial smooth muscle by action on beta 2-receptors and has little effect on cardiac muscle contractility

-Clinical Context: Chemically related to atropine.
-Has antisecretory properties and, when applied locally, inhibits secretions from serous and seromucous glands lining the nasal mucosa.
+Clinical Context: Ipratropium is chemically related to atropine.
+It has antisecretory properties and, when applied locally, inhibits secretions from serous and seromucous glands lining the nasal mucosa.

 These agents have combined alpha- and beta-adrenergic agonist action and are the agents of first choice in the treatment of anaphylaxis.